johnha881/AWS-Projects/EventBridge-InProgress/README.md

 ![eventbuscreation](https://github.com/user-attachments/assets/07c9ff5e-4221-425a-9640-da58000e96ba)

-1.In "create event bus" page create a name of your choice (my-event-bus will be mine)
+4. In "create event bus" page create a name of your choice (my-event-bus will be mine).

 ![2nd event buss](https://github.com/user-attachments/assets/8a3b71af-e23f-4670-aae0-c78a298790f4)

-2. Leave the rest as default.
+5. Leave the rest as default.
-3. Select Create at bottom of page.
+6. Select Create at bottom of page.

 **Rules:**
 1. Back at the EventBridge page, select rules and create rule.